teamradish/TRTwitchPlaysBot/Wiki/Building.md

 **Note: TRBot runs on all major desktop operating systems, but virtual controller input works only on Windows (vJoy) and GNU/Linux (uinput) since virtual controllers are platform-specific.
 The virtual controller API is abstracted into an `IVirtualController` interface, making it simple to add new implementations.
 Please file an issue if your platform isn't supported.**

+## Native code
+Some virtual controllers require native code.
+These will be in the ["Native" folder of `TRBot.VirtualControllers`](../TRBot/TRBot.VirtualControllers/Native).
+Below are steps on how to compile them.
+Note that these components are pre-compiled in source and binary releases of TRBot.

+### uinput
+To compile the uinput virtual controller implementation, compile `SetupVController.c` with **gcc** as a shared library (`gcc -fPIC -shared SetupVController.c -o SetupVController.so`).
+Use the newly compiled file in place of the old one.

+### vJoy Wrapper
+The vJoy C# wrapper code can be found on the [most up-to-date repository](https://github.com/jshafer817/vJoy/tree/master/apps/common/vJoyInterfaceCS/vJoyInterfaceWrap).
+While unconfirmed, you should be able to compile it with `make`.

+Unfortunately, compiling the vJoy driver itself isn't very clear, but 64-bit versions of Windows will not load the driver unless it is signed.
+Doing this is out-of-scope for this guide, so in short, it's recommended to use the already-signed drivers provided through the official download.

 ## Migrations
 TRBot uses a SQLite database with Entity Framework Core to store and manage its data.
 If you make code changes to any entities or contexts that affects the database, such as adding/deleting/renaming a column, adding/removing a DbSet, or modifying entity relationships in `OnModelCreating`, you will need to add a new migration: